hellicott/codemanship/README.md

 1. The customer needs to have a problem solvable by a software solution.

     START WITH A GOAL
     > It's really difficult to come up with ideas that software can solve
 2. You need a headline feature.
 The one that solves the problem.

     THINK OF A HEADLINE FEATURE

     _Ask "If there was a magic button which solved the problem, what would it do?"_
     > Generate a software-solvable problem
 3. Come up with supporting features.
 Other things as part of the solution.

     CREATE FEATURE TESTS BASED ON SUPPORTING FEATURES
     > A machine learning algorithm which generates problems based on user input

-    > A website/app where people can input problems they want to be solved
+    > A website/app where people can input problems they want to be solve

     > A website/app which can show a user a problem generated from the ML algorithm
 4. Come up with tests and examples

     LET THE FEATURES DECIDE WHICH UNIT TESTS YOU END UP NEEDING
 ```
 GIVEN   I need a problem